 What is SPN?

-The Sharon Pluralism Network, Inc. (SPN) is a collaboration among nine organizations and groups in Sharon that partner to support multicultural and interfaith understanding and engagement.
+The Sharon Pluralism Network, Inc. (SPN) collaborates (partners) with organizations and groups in Sharon to support programs and opportunities that foster multicultural and interfaith understanding and engagement.

 To create a positive and sustainable culture of pluralism in the town of Sharon, Massachusetts.
 SPN envisions a community where people from diverse groups: